 - When the database is reached its full size, then no new messages are appended to the end of the file.

-There can be multiple reasons to import an MBOX file into a Thunderbird application.
+There can be multiple reasons to import MBOX to Thunderbird application.
 One clear objective is that Thunderbird is the native application that creates an MBOX file.
 Also, millions of users use Thunderbird regularly for their email communication, so Mozilla updates the application routinely.
 If the user can import their files into Thunderbird, then they can not only manage their emails but use contacts and calendar entries too.

 As mentioned earlier Thunderbird works on both Windows and macOS platforms and creates the same MBOX format, so it is strongly advisable to learn a proper import job for MBOX files into Thunderbird.

-Manual methods to import MBOX files into Thunderbird on Windows
+Manual methods to import MBOX to Thunderbird on Windows

 In the Windows platform, Mozilla Thunderbird provides an option to incorporate a third-party add-on that works several tasks like importing and exporting various data files and formats.
 It provides you a simple option to import a complete MBOX file with all its contents.